-Off John and Sally walk, sad that they were unable to reach their new neighbors with the truth.
+Off John and Sally walk, sad that they were unable to reach their new neighbors with the way, truth, and life.
 Oh well, we told them, they say to each other.

 A few days later, Bruce and Polly pass John and Sally on the street.
-They wave, but John and Sally advert their eyes and don’t wave back.
+They wave, but John and Sally avert their eyes and don’t wave back.